 As compared to the results of the previous study on intermittent-fasting, participants consumed an average of 350 fewer calories and lost 3% body weight following the 12-week.
 Moreover, their systolic blood pressure also dropped by 7 mm mercury on average.

 Also, fewer participants dropped out during trials than other fasting studies, hence marking the 16:8 diet as a sustainable weight-loss option.
 However, both diets had no effect on fat mass, cholesterol levels, and insulin resistance (insulin’s ability to break down and convert glucose).

 These results prove that intermittent fasting is not, in fact, a dieting fad, and that the 16:8 is effective and feasible for long-term weight loss and good cardiac health.
 Moreover, the results correspond with other past studies on intermittent fasting, which could mean good news for practitioners and promoters of the diet.

 However, longer-term large-scale randomized controls trials are needed to fully understand the benefits and approve its use as an effective weight-loss technique; as noted by Varady and her colleagues.

 While the results are still in the preliminary stage, the 16:8 diet proves itself to be a promising solution for healthful weight loss.
 However, remember to always consult with your doctor before starting a new diet plan to make sure it matches your current health and dietary requirements.

-You can also book an appointment with a top Nutritionist in Lahore, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your dietary queries.
+You can also book an appointment with a top Nutritionist in Peshawar, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your dietary queries.